e2b-dev/E2B/README.md

 - Launch the initial version

 ## Development
-For developing with hot reloading and contributing to the project you may want to run the app locally without Docker Compose (`yarn start` command).
+For developing with hot reloading and contributing to the project you may want to run the app locally without Docker Compose (`npm run start` command).
 Here are the steps for how to do it.

 You will need:
 - GPT-4 access (support for more and custom models coming soon)
 - Docker
 - Node.js *16+*
-- Yarn *1.22.19 (Classic Stable)*
 - Python *3.10+*
 - Poetry *1.3.2+*
+- Free ports 3000, 49155, 49160, 54321, 54322

 ### 1. Install dependencies
 ```
-yarn install:all
+npm run install:all
 ```

 ### 2. Start local Supabase
 ```
-yarn db:start
+npm run db:start
 ```

-> Local Supabase runs in the background - to stop it you have to run `yarn db:stop`.
+> Local Supabase runs in the background - to stop it you have to run `npm run db:stop`.

 ### 3. Add env vars
 Create `.env` file by copying the [`.env.example`](.env.example)